 - The detailed purchase invoices and information relating to the date that the vehicle was first manufactured, sold, or brought into use.

 - Proof for the payment of VAT by the initial or first consumer.

 Is there VAT on consignment?

 Many car dealers are starting to sell cars on a consignment basis.
 This means that the actual ownership of the vehicle is not passed to the dealer but rather transferred directly to the buyer.
 In this situation, the dealer is searching for a buyer of the vehicle on behalf of the seller for a commission.
-In this scenario VAT would be charged on the commission and not the full price.
-However, we recommend that you seek advice from a Tax agent to ensure that your documentation and sales process is in compliance with VAT.
+In this scenario, VAT would be charged on the commission and not the full price.
+However, we recommend that you seek advice from a tax agent to ensure that your documentation and sales process complies with VAT.
 Failure to do so could result in VAT being liable for the entire deal value rather than just the commission.